 - Growing the Beard: For the first five episodes, Mojo Jojo was the show's main villain, but he wasn't really that much of a threat.
 Then episode six introduced Fuzzy Lumpkins, the first villain to actually give the girls a hard time; and in turn Himeko/Princess Morbucks, whose take on the original character was very well-received.
 From then on, more villains began to appear, and the show got gradually better overall.

 - First, Craig McCracken, creator of the original series, was married to Lauren Faust.
 Then, we mentioned on the PPG 1998 YMMV page that Bubbles loves playing with unicorns.
 And now, since none of the original voice actors returned for the anime, the English dub was provided in Vancouver by The Ocean Group!
 The connection between everything My Little Pony and everything Powerpuff is more common than ever.

 - The Grand Finale featured a scene where the Powerpuff Girls imagined still being super heroines while elderly while facing the decision of sacrificing their powers to defeat HIM.
-Years later, the 2016 Powerpuff Girls reboot had an episode called "The Wrinklegruff Gals", where the girls became elderly as the result of a consuming too much of Professor Utonium's aging serum, which they asked him to make in hopes that being older would earn them respect from the other kids at school.
+Years later, the 2016 Powerpuff Girls reboot had an episode called "The Wrinklegruff Gals", where the girls became elderly as the result of consuming too much of Professor Utonium's aging serum, which they asked him to make in the hopes that being older would earn them respect from the other kids at school.

-Woolseyism: For the International release (dubbed in English); Peach's name was changed to Poochie (not surprisingly), the girls' secret identity and actual names are the same, while Mojo Jojo speaks in the same manner as his Western counterpart (with no added verbal tic, however).
+- Woolseyism: For the international release (dubbed in English); Peach's name was changed to Poochie (not surprisingly), the girls' secret identity and actual names are the same, and Mojo Jojo speaks in the same manner as his Western counterpart (with no added verbal tic, however).